'Jurassic Park,' 'The Shining,' And 23 Other Movies Added To National Film Registry

 A cinematic story with a motif of oral storytelling, the 2018 inductee Smoke Signals (1998) is thought to be the first movie written, directed, co-produced and acted by Native Americans.

 The portrayal of Native American life in the film is far from static and does not exist in a space separate from the broader pop culture narratives of Americana.
-This is perhaps best represented by the iconic song improvised from the back of a bus by the film's protagonists about John Wayne's mysterious teeth.
+This is perhaps best represented by the iconic song, improvised from the back of a bus, by the film's protagonists about John Wayne's mysterious teeth.

-The lighthearted take on more modern Native American life is contrasted by "a masterpiece of modern horror" — a film with a subliminal message written to an audience looking in the mirror at the atrocities of their colonialist past.
+The lighthearted take on more modern Native American life is contrasted by "a masterpiece of modern horror" — a film with a subliminal message written to an audience looking in the mirror at the atrocities of its colonialist past.

 Stanley Kubrick's The Shining (1980) joins a few of the director's other classics on the registry such as 2001: A Space Odyssey (1968), Dr. Strangelove (1964) and Spartacus (1960).

-The horror movie's terrifying representation of the ghosts of western racism and imperialism has been widely commented on.
+The horror movie's terrifying representation of the ghosts of Western racism and imperialism has been widely commented on.

-It is set in a hotel supposedly located on "an Indian burial ground," ends with an eerie photo of Jack Torrance (Jack Nicholson) dated July 4, and includes only one actual murder, which is of the hotel's head cook — the only African American character.
+It is set in a hotel supposedly located on "an Indian burial ground," ends with an eerie photo of Jack Torrance (Jack Nicholson) dated July 4, and includes only one actual murder, which is of the hotel's head cook — the only African-American character.

 Four years after the premiere of The Shining, filmmaker Ayoka Chenzira made Hair Piece: A Film for Nappy-Headed People in 1984.

-She was inspired after observing African American people in "banks, in grocery stores, in the supermarket" with shower caps on.
+She was inspired after observing African-American people in "banks, in grocery stores, in the supermarket" with shower caps on.

 "The Jheri curl was a very popular hairstyle in the '80s.
 It was this perm, this relaxer, that was said to take hair that was woolly, wild, kinky and beautifully nappy and change the texture of it so that it would be more manageable," she said.
 "You were supposed to sleep in this shower cap in order for the full activation process to happen."

-The visuals in the animated short are created with mixed media, using a combination of collage and hand drawn images to illustrate the story.
+The visuals in the animated short are created with mixed media, using a combination of collage and hand-drawn images to illustrate the story.

 "I intentionally made the film as animation because I wasn't interested in finger pointing.
 I wasn't interested in telling people you should wear your hair like this or you should not wear your hair like this," Chenzira said.
 "But I thought it was a wonderful opportunity to talk about the differences between the ritual of adornment because you already think something is very beautiful versus fixing something because someone else has told you that it's not beautiful."

-Note: A previous version of this story incorrectly spelled the name of the movie Memento as Momento.